-Endoscopy is the insertion of a long, thin tube directly into the body to observe an internal organ or tissue in detail.
-It can also be used to carry out other tasks, including imaging and minor surgery.
+Endoscopy is the insertion of a long, thin tube directly into the body to observe an internal organ — such as the gastrointestinal tract — in detail.
+Doctors can also use it in imaging, surgery, and other tasks.

 Endoscopies are minimally invasive and involve openings of the body such as the mouth or anus.

 Alternatively, they can be inserted into small incisions, for instance, in the knee or abdomen.
 Surgery completed through a small incision and assisted with special instruments, such as the endoscope, is called keyhole surgery.